cpalmquist19/pdf2txt/README.md

 # pdf2txt
-Easily and quickly convert PDF documents to plain text (.txt) files.
+Easily convert PDF documents to plain text (.txt) files fast!

 ## Description
 This tool provides a straightforward way to extract text content from PDF files and save it to a text file.
 It processes all pages of the PDF and maintains the text structure.